crawles/text-analytics-service-example/README.md

 ##Example: Text Analytics as a Service
 Example for deploying a machine learning model for analyzing text.
-The example deploys a Twitter sentiment analysis microservice accessible via an API.
+The example deploys a Twitter sentiment classifier as a microservice accessible via an API POST request.
 There are two implementatations of deploying the model using
 * Jupyter Notebook (via the [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway))
 * Flask